Procedure Guide ·Tumor Removal ·2026

 Cost vs Deductible

 Simple tumor removal at $500-$3,000 exceeds most deductibles.
-If cancer is diagnosed, total treatment costs (surgery + staging + chemotherapy or radiation) can reach $5,000-$15,000+.
-Insurance coverage of cancer treatment can save thousands and allow you to pursue the best treatment options.
+Total cancer treatment can reach $5,000-$15,000+.
+Insurance can save thousands and allow better treatment options.

 Red flag · Pre-existing